- History of the Commission

 A. Any non-profit organization in the United States or Japan that carries out work in the U.S.-Japan field — U.S.-Japan relations, Japan studies, public affairs, or the arts may apply.
 This grants program is only for institutions, and not for individuals.

 Q. When are JUSFC deadlines?

-A. July 1 annually for all programs except the Creative Artists Fellowship Program, which has an annual submission deadline of February.
-All hard copy applications must be received at the Commission’s office by the close of business 5 PM July 1.
+A. July 1 annually for all institutional grants.
+All hard copy applications must be received at the Commission’s office by the close of business 5 PM, July 1.
 Means of delivery are via regular mail, commercial delivery service, in-person, or via messenger.
 Fax copies will not be accepted.
-If July 1 falls on a Saturday, Sunday or Holiday, applications will be accepted until the close of business on the following Monday or business day.
+If July 1 falls on a Saturday, Sunday, or Holiday, applications will be accepted until the close of business on the following Monday or business day.

 Q. What is JUSFC’s grant decision timeline?

 JUSFC has only one institutional grant cycle per year.
 Grants are evaluated annually and not on a rolling basis.

 July 1 – Grant application deadline.